How to Choose an Attorney 101

 But what we haven’t talked about it how you choose one.

-The American Bar Association estimates that there are about 4,900 attorneys actively practicing in West Virginia, and there are more than 10 times that number in Pennsylvania.
+The American Bar Association estimates that there are about 4,900 attorneys actively practicing in West Virginia, and there is more than 10 times that number in Pennsylvania.

 That means a simple Google search is going to yield thousands of results.